Refused? Ghosted? No refund?

 We don't issue refunds once work starts.

 You paid for a service that was never delivered or was fundamentally different from what was agreed.
-That's a valid dispute regardless of the seller's policy.
+That's a valid dispute basis regardless of the seller's policy.

 Booking.com / Airbnb / Hotels.com